awslabs/aws-encryption-sdk-specification/changes/2020-07-17_cache-entry-identifier-formulas/change.md

 Each of the cache entry identifier formulas includes a serialized encryption context, as defined in the
 [Key Value Pairs section of the Message Header Data Format specification](../../data-format/message-header.md#key-value-pairs).
-In the following appendix sections we use `SerializeEncryptionContext` to denote the function that, given an encryption context, returns the serialization of the encryption context.
+In the following sections we use `SerializeEncryptionContext` to denote the function that, given an encryption context, returns the serialization of the encryption context.